FailAcademy/learning/wdp-vancouver/_slides/week-03/01-javascript-objects.md

 # Objects

-Often you'll use objects to represent real things (nouns) in your software, like a zoo.
-You can nest objects within objects:
+Here is a more complex example of an Object.
+Notice how you can also nest objects within objects!

 ```js
 const zoo = {